Nancy Drew: Trail of the Twister

 Trail of the Twister is the 22nd installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
 It is available for play on Microsoft Windows and Mac OS X platforms.
 It has an ESRB rating of E for moments of mild violence and comic mischief.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
-There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect its actual plot.
-It is loosely based on a book entitled The Mystery in Tornado Alley (2000).
+There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect its plot.
+It is loosely based on the book The Mystery in Tornado Alley (2000).